 In our day-to-day life, we observe various moving cars, bikes, rickshaws etc. All these circular wheels possess rolling motion.
-A body such as a sphere or a wheel or primarily a circular body which is rolling over a horizontal surface undergoes rolling motion and at every instant, there is a single point of contact.
+A body such as a sphere or a wheel or primarily a circular body that is rolling over a horizontal surface undergoes rolling motion and at every instant, there is a single point of contact.
 In the upcoming discussion, we will discuss rolling motion in detail.
 Let us assume that a disc-shaped body is rolling over a surface without slipping.
 In other words, at any particular instant of time, the part of the disc in contact with the surface is at rest with respect to the surface.

 The rolling motion is a combination of translational motion and rotational motion.
 For a body, the motion of the centre of mass is the translational motion of the body.
 During the rolling motion of a body, the surfaces in contact get deformed a little temporarily.
 Due to this deformation, a finite area of both bodies comes in contact with each other.
 The overall effect of this phenomenon is that the component of the contact force parallel to the surface opposes motion resulting in friction.